apache/beam/Communication strategy - DRAFT.md

 # Apache Beam communication strategy - DRAFT

-Before we design a communicatoion strategy, I wanted to map out the existing channels and content.
+Before we design a communication strategy, I wanted to map out the existing channels and content.
 This is a diagram that shows channels and what type of content goes there:

 ![Beam online content map](/comms-map.svg)